-The target Turkey should meet by 2023 in terms of the share of RES-electricity in gross final consumption of electricity of 30 % according to Electricity Energy Market and Supply Security Strategy Paper adopted in 2009 from Higher Board of Planning of the State Planning Organization.
-Turkey, which continues efforts to construct nuclear power plant, aims to use 36,000 MW hydroelectric, 20,000 MW (20 GW) wind, 3,000 MW (3 GW) solar, 600 MW geothermal and 2,000 MW biomass energy by 2023.
+The target Turkey should meet by 2023 in terms of the share of RES-electricity in the gross final consumption of electricity of 30 % according to Electricity Energy Market and Supply Security Strategy Paper adopted in 2009 from Higher Board of Planning of the State Planning Organization.
+Turkey, which continues efforts to construct a nuclear power plant, aims to use 36,000 MW hydroelectric, 20,000 MW (20 GW) wind, 3,000 MW (3 GW) solar, 600 MW geothermal and 2,000 MW biomass energy by 2023.

 Current photovoltaic market situation

-The issues related to grid access to the local distribution or transmission network and timeline of authorization process should not be neglected.
+The issues related to grid access to the local distribution or transmission network and timeline of the authorization process should not be neglected.
 Authorization processes must not only be streamlined, but they must enable plans to be successfully realized, bolstered by flexibility and an infrastructure that allows new photovoltaic power plants to be connected to the grid.

-Feed-in tariff (FIT) for solar energy in Turkey
+A feed-in tariff (FIT) for solar energy in Turkey

 The Turkish feed-in tariff for photovoltaic now stands at USD cents 13.3 per kWh.
-The government offers additional incentives for local procurement if there is a domestic component in the manufacture of the photovoltaic turbine.
+The government offers additional incentives for local procurement if there is a domestic component in the manufacture of the photovoltaic equipment.
 Local involvement can increase the tariff with additional 6.7 USD cents per kWh, which will result in total USD cents 20 per kWh.
 Local procurement incentives apply for the first five years of operation of the photovoltaic power plants.
 Preferential rates are guaranteed for 10 years.
-In relation with local procurement incentives first factories for production of photovoltaic modules of Anel Enerji, Atsco Solar and China Sunergy (CSUN) have been established, with new factories expected to follow them on the market in next 2 years.
+In relation with local procurement incentives first factories for the production of photovoltaic modules of Anel Enerji, Atsco Solar and China Sunergy (CSUN) have been established, with new factories expected to follow them on the market in next 2 years.

-Solar resource potential of Turkey
+The solar resource potential of Turkey